1827 Powers Ferry Rd.

 Our Members Conduct Investigations Across the Country

-Workplace Investigations Group ("WIG") makes it easier for corporate counsel and employers to connect with employment attorneys who have the necessary skills, time and ability to conduct an impartial and objective investigation into allegations of workplace misconduct such as bullying, harassment, discrimination, and retaliation.
+Workplace Investigations Group ("WIG") makes it easier for corporate counsel, EEO Compliance Officers, Title IX officials and their organizations to connect with employment attorneys who have the necessary skills, time and ability to conduct an impartial and objective investigation into allegations of workplace or school misconduct such as bullying, harassment, discrimination, retaliation and sexual violence.

-WIG created a national directory where corporate counsel and employers can more easily connect with attorneys throughout the country who know the applicable law, have the relevant skill set, and understand the throes of administrative proceedings and litigation.
-WIG is the first and only directory to provide a nationwide listing exclusively comprised of attorneys who also serve as workplace investigators.
+WIG created a national directory where corporate counsel, EEO Compliance managers, and employers can more easily connect with attorneys throughout the country who know the applicable law, have the relevant skill set, and understand the throes of administrative proceedings and litigation.
+WIG is the first and only directory to provide a nationwide listing exclusively comprised of attorneys who also serve as investigators into misconduct claims in work and school settings.

-Some of the attorney workplace investigators in the WIG Directory are also available for retention by plaintiff and defense counsel as testifying trial experts in employment litigation in federal and state courts to assist the judge and jury in understanding applicable standards for evaluating an employer's responsibilities and actions as it relates to employee complaints and internal workplace investigations.
+In meeting these criteria, WIG investigators are well positioned to investigate alleged misconduct in schools and workplaces that may also implicate Title IX, Title VII and related Civil Rights laws.
+Some of the attorney investigators in the WIG Directory are also available for retention by plaintiff and defense counsel as testifying trial experts in employment litigation in federal and state courts to assist the judge and jury in understanding applicable standards for evaluating an employer's responsibilities and actions as it relates to employee complaints and internal workplace investigations.
 When retained as a testifying expert witness, WIG experts review the record of evidence developed by the attorneys during the discovery period of the litigation, assess the employer's conduct, and provide their expert report reflecting their opinions.

 Call our offices for more information on our directory and training offerings, or complete the inquiry form below.